tomwallis/PsyUtils/README.md

 ## Contributions

-Thomas Wallis wrote these functions based somewhat on shared code used in Matlab by Peter Bex's lab at the Schepens Eye Research Institute.
-I also borrowed some stuff from the scikit-image package.
-Function abstraction, pythonic niceness and other sweet programming improvements were suggested by David Janssen.
+Thomas Wallis wrote the package.
+Many image processing functions are based on Matlab code from Peter Bex's lab.
+I also adapted some stuff from the scikit-image package.

 ## Thanks To

-Many of these functions are based on Matlab functions originally written by Peter Bex.
-Tom Wallis also thanks Matthias Kümmerer for Python help and suggestions.
+Many of the image processing functions are based on Matlab functions originally written by Peter Bex.
+Tom Wallis also thanks Matthias Kümmerer and David Janssen for Python help and suggestions.